putnik1985/CPDPM/README.md

 # GxDV
-GxDV application - a simple application for working with plots (in process)
+GxDV application - a simple application for performing structural and dynamics analysis